notliamsi/notliamsi/README.md

-I'm Liamsi, I code to make my life better
+I'm Liamsi 👋, I code to make my life better.

+Every project is made with passion <3.